karshinuppal/Space-Invaders-Game/README.md

 **Controls:**

-Move the ship: Left and Right arrow keys
+-Move the ship: Left and Right arrow keys
-Shoot: Spacebar
+-Shoot: Spacebar
-Quit the game: Esc key or close the game window
+-Quit the game: Esc key or close the game window

 **Features:**